mjtadema/nanotrace/README.md

 ### All platforms
 4. Install the module from the private repo: `pip install git+https://github.com/mjtadema/pipeline.git`
-   1. to update, run: `pip install --upgrade --force-reinstall git+https://github.com/mjtadema/pipeline.git`
+   1. to update, run: `pip install --upgrade --force-reinstall --no-deps git+https://github.com/mjtadema/pipeline.git`

 ## Usage
 The pipeline is defined and used through the [Pipeline object](#pipeline-design).
 As a convention, class names use what is known as "CamelCase", while other variables use_this_style_of_naming.
 Available pipeline stages can be found [here](#available-stages).